 An excellent growth tactic for small businesses is to pair with a larger business to go after work and to learn the ropes of government contracting.
-One way to do this is to use the Small Business Administration’s (SBA) All Small Mentor-Protégé program.
+One way to do this is through the U.S. Small Business Administration (SBA).
+The SBA’s All Small Mentor-Protege program.
 In this program, a small and a large business come together to help the small business grow.
 Some of the business development areas that might be used to assist the small business include:

 - Guidance on internal business management systems, accounting, marketing, manufacturing, and strategic planning

 - Financial assistance in the form of equity investments, loans, and bonding

 - Assistance navigating federal contract bidding, acquisition, and performance process